Just knowing what the CISSP exam even is puts you ahead.

-If you need constant motivation and encouragement, this exam is not for you.
+If you need constant motivation and encouragement, the CISSP exam is not for you.

 Motivation is for those who have not decided or don't know what they want.

-Discipline and dedication is for people who know what they want.
+Discipline and dedication are for people who know what they want.

 Dedication is sticking to a schedule until you pass the exam.
 Dedication is waking up at 6AM on your days off and studying until you can't anymore until midnight - then waking up again the next day and doing it all over again.